pepa65/mailer/README.md

 ### Configfile
-The file given after `-o`/`--options` can be used to set some or all options, see the example file `.mailer` in this repo.
+The file given after `-o`/`--options` can be used to set some or all options, see the example file `mailer.cfg` in this repo.
 The field names are the same as the long option flags.

 The YAML syntax for including blocks of text is tricky, using files instead is more predictable.
 When using `|+` to include blocks of text, note that `: ` (colon-space) and ` #` (space-hash) are likely to cause a YAML syntax error...
 Replace space with ` ` (no-break space, U+00A0).
 YAML also supports various quoting options, where a newline gets inserted on an empty line.

+### Bulk sending with CSV file
+For each record in the headered csv file, before sending, each header field template will be replaced in the BODY and in the CONFIGFILE (if given) by the corresponding record field.
+The Golang template syntax applies: https://pkg.go.dev/text/template But for the simple case, texts like `{{.HeaderField}}` in the BODY and CONFIGFILE will be replaced by the corresponding field of each record that falls under the header field `HeaderField`.